TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 How to Reduce Motion Detections from Rain, Snow, or Insects, etc.

-Using the on an outdoor camera, you may receive many unwanted notifications and recordings from rain, snow, or insects.
+Using the feature on an , you may receive many unwanted notifications and recordings from rain, snow, or insects.
 This is more likely to happen when the camera is in mode with the IR light on.

 Motion detection, as its name implies, will detect most movements from all kinds of objects, not just the human body.